-ETFE was proposed for this project because the material is one of the few tensile fabrics used for roofs that allow UV light to pass through and complies with the living building challenge "Red List" material restrictions.
-Other important considerations for choosing this product included cost, future recyclability, embodied energy, durability, chemical resistance, etc. RJC's Calgary office, along with a few other offices (Edmonton, Toronto, and Vancouver), worked together to research a product that incorporated key design objectives and that was within the client's budget.
+The ETFE skylights were proposed for this project because the material is one of the few tensile fabrics used for roofs that allow UV light to pass through and complies with the living building challenge Da Mao, an adult male giant panda, in Panda Passage. important considerations for choosing this product included cost, future recyclability, embodied energy, durability, chemical resistance, etc. RJC's Calgary office, along with a few other offices (Edmonton, Toronto, and Vancouver) worked together to research a product that incorporated key design objectives and was within the client's budget.

-Originally invented for the aeronautics industry, ETFE was introduced to the construction industry in 1980s and has since been utilized on projects around the world.
-It is a lightweight material, weighs approximately one per cent of glass and allows up to 95 per cent of light transmission.
+Originally invented for the aeronautics industry, ETFE was introduced to the construction industry in the 1980s and has since been used on projects around the world.
+It is a lightweight material, weighing approximately one per cent of the weight of glass, and allows up to 95 per cent of light transmission.
 The latter can be adjusted by varying the number of cushions and applying films.
+Thermal

-Thermal performance is higher in a threelayer ETFE system versus a singlelayer system.
-To incorporate the new dome-shaped ETFE skylights above the panda exhibit, the existing glulam beam supported metal roof deck underwent structural and building envelope modifications.
+Figure 1.
+A manufacturer's drawing showing the thickness of the layers in the ETFE skylight.1 performance is higher in a three-layer ETFE system versus a single-layer system.
+To incorporate the new dome-shaped ETFE skylights above the panda exhibit, the existing glulam beam-supported metal roof deck underwent structural and building envelope modifications.